AI-powered mechanisms as judges: Breaking ties in chess: Limitations

 \subsection{What is the ``best strategy'' under our tiebreak mechanism?}

 Another valid question is whether playing solid moves, e.g., the top engine moves from beginning to the end, is the ``best strategy'' under any of our tiebreak mechanisms.
-The answer is that the best strategy in a human vs human competition is \textit{not} to always pick the top engine moves!
+The answer is that the best strategy in a human vs human competition is \textit{not} to always pick the top engine moves.
 This is because the opponent might memorize the line that is best response to the top engine moves in which case the outcome of the game would most likely be a draw.
-Our TSP mechanism says that one cannot improve their \textit{tiebreak score} by playing a sub-optimal move, and hence the only time a player should deviate from the optimal move must be when one does \textit{not} want the game to go to the tiebreak---i.e., when one wants to win the game.
+Under our tiebreak mechanism, the only time a player should deviate from the optimal move should be when one does \textit{not} want the game to go to the tiebreak---i.e., when one wants to win the game.
 And, winning the game is more valuable than winning a tiebreak.
 Therefore, playing a sub-optimal computer move might be the ``human-optimal'' move to win the game.
-Notice that this seemingly paradoxical conclusion does not contradict with the tiebreak strategyproofness of our mechanism in part because we intentionally apply our mechanism in case of a tie (unless a player runs out of time).